-May I suggest Fruity Island Escape – a tropical rum cocktail that is made with three kinds of rum and three different fruit juices.
-The garnish is a a wedge of pineapple, a couple of pineapple leaves and a maraschino cherry.
+May I suggest this Fruity Island Escape – a tropical rum cocktail that is made with three kinds of rum and three different fruit juices.
+The garnish is a wedge of pineapple, a couple of pineapple leaves, and a maraschino cherry.

-If rum cocktails are your jam (like they are mine!) then you are going to absolutely love the flavors of Fruity Island Escape!
+If Summer Rum Cocktails are your jam (like they are mine!) then you are going to absolutely love the flavors of Fruity Island Escape!